 “For me “to taste” means “to judge”, whether a single or a panel does it makes little difference (in the definition).
 Obviously the method changes.
 Do you understand it differently?”

-Tasting is the non-casual exposure to stimuli that involve our senses.
-For most of us it is difficult to avoid hedonic (liking) reactions, which lead us towards judgment.
-It is up to the framing and the definition of the methods to distinguish the tasting and to make it become a tool from the school year.
+A tasting is an exposure to stimuli that involve our senses.
+And typically this is non casual, it’s something that needs to be somewhat organized.
+For most of us, it’s difficult to avoid hedonic reactions, meaning it’s difficult to avoid to say “I like it”, “I don’t like it”, and that naturally leads us toward judgment.
+And, indee,d it is up to the framing and the definition of the methods to distinguish the tasting and make it become a tool, a tool which can serve different purposes.

 “Sensory analysis applies more to food products.
-In extending it to the cigar, the fact that this is not a food is neglected.
-Have you ever focused on what factors should be added or excluded to the sensory analysis process?”
+In extending it to the cigar, what factors should be added or excluded to the sensory analysis process?”

-In rigorous sensory tests, the question is not so much the object of the evaluation, but the objective.
-Testing location and parameters are almost identical for all contexts, it’s the behind-the-scenes preparation and presentation practices that change, not the task itself.
-In the case of the cigar, the element of “at home testing” had to be considered, since we are not allowed to use any laboratory.
-It immediately takes on a semblance of a hedonic approach, but the element of personal routine is important.
-We have had to introduce increasingly rigorous guidelines that indicate which prejudices and distractions to avoid.
-Our training is continuous.
-At our meetings we do not exchange opinions on cigars, we focus on training.
+In rigorous sensory tests, the question is not so much what you evaluate, but it is the objective.
+Why are you evaluating?
+The testing location and the parameters are almost identical for all contexts.
+It’s the behind the scene, the preparation and the presentation practices that change, not really the task itself.
+In the case of the cigar, of course, because we don’t have access to a lab with special lights, we need to consider the element of “at home testing”.
+And immediately this sounds like it’s a hedonic approach, but the personal routine is important.
+That’s why we need to focus on training the panelists.
+We have to introduce rigorous guidelines that actually also insist on the prejudice and the distractions that we need to avoid.

 Adaptation and conformity are well-know phenomena that are driven by panel-interaction – a good reason to have panelists tasting individually and blind.
 It is true that the list of attributes, for example, may be restrictive, which is why two aspects are continuously emphasized: 1. revisiting the vocabulary to determine if it needs modification, and 2.
 Encouraging each individual panelist to always report additional perceptions they may have.
 The statistics are not there to exclude, but to verify: If an individual is reliable and consistent in finding a specific attribute (that nobody else finds), that is a very important finding also.
 The initial trouble is only in determining that it is indeed a recurring, reliable attribute.